The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Installation of required packages under Ubuntu
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-You need at least Ubuntu 20.04 and above.
+Only Ubuntu 20.04 and above are supported.
 All of the required packages are included in the Docker image, so the installation list is slim.

 .. code-block:: bash